 Digesting a Catch

-Once the trap fully closes, the leaves form an airtight seal so that:
+Once the trap fully closes, the leaves form an airtight seal so that digestive fluids and insect parts are kept inside the trap and bacteria and molds can't get in.

-To make sure that the insects are contained within the trap, the edges of the leaves have finger-like cilia that lace together when the leaves press shut.
-These long, hair-like projections make the plant look like it has spiny teeth; but the cilia are really only used to latch the trap shut.
+To make sure that the trapped insects remain contained, the edges of the plant's leaves have finger-like cilia that lace together when the leaves press shut.
+These long, hairlike projections make the plant look like it has spiny teeth, but the cilia are really only used to latch the trap shut.

 But back to dinner.
 Once the insect is firmly ensconced in the trap, the process of digestion can begin.
 The trap now serves as a miniature stomach.
-Just like our stomachs, the trap secretes acidic digestive juices that:
+Just like our stomachs, the trap secretes acidic digestive juices that dissolve the soft tissues and cell membranes of the food, serve as an antiseptic to kill small amounts of bacteria inadvertently eaten or sealed in with the food and enzymatically digest DNA, amino acids and other cellular molecules into small pieces that can be taken up by the plant.

 Growing Flytraps at Home

 Unless you live where Venus flytraps grow naturally, you probably won't be able to just plop one into the dirt in your garden and watch it grow.
-However, if you are willing to invest a little time and effort, you can certainly grow Venus flytraps at home.
+However, if you are willing to invest a little time and effort, you can certainly grow cultivated varieties at home.

 The basic rule for growing Venus flytraps is to mimic the conditions in which they normally prosper.
-This means that they must be in an environment that is:
+This means that they must be in an environment with some specific characteristics.